kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 ## Executing the Lit Action

-To execute the Lit Action, you'll need to pass in the `sessionSigs` and `code` parameters.
+To execute the Lit Action, we use the `executeJs` function.
+You'll need to pass in the `sessionSigs` and `code` parameters.
 The `jsParams` parameter is optional, and can be used to pass in parameters to the Lit Action.

 If you'd like to use the IPFS method mentioned previously, you would instead use `ipfsId` instead of `code: litActionCode`, and the `ipfsId` would be the IPFS CID of the Lit Action code.